Public Benefit Corporation: Everything You Need to Know

 Does Benefit Corporation Legislation Cost the State?

 Benefit corporation laws don't cost the state.
 Such an entity is administered like any other company type, it's merely another company choice, and thus, there is no cost to the state.
 Nonetheless, some states have evaluated this type as an income generator as a result of the potential for the business development of their state.

 If you need help with your public benefit corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.